gojiplus/pysum/README.rst

-``pysum`` takes a pandas dataframe (and a few others arguments to customize the output) and creates a markdown, html, or xlsx report with summary of each of variables in the dataframe.
+``pysum`` takes a pandas dataframe (and a few others arguments to customize the output) and creates a markdown, html, or xlsx report with summary of each of the variables in the dataframe.

 The program iterates through each of the columns in the dataframe and based on the datatype, creates summary statistics for each, and prints